na-na-hi/renget/archive/tmd2many_abilities.md

 Mega Launcher | The User's Aura and Pulse Moves have their damage increased by 3.
 Merciless | While the Opponent is Poisoned, the User's Moves are Critical Hits.
 Mimicry | The User's Type changes to match the Terrain they are in.
+Mind's Eye | The User's Accuracy cannot be decreased.
+The Opponent's Evasion is ignored.
+The User's Normal and Fighting-Type Moves can hit Ghost-Types.
 Minus | While a Pokémon with Plus is in a battle, the User's Special Attack is increased by 5.
 Mirror Armor | The User reflects Stat decreases from damaging Moves towards the Opponent.
 Misty Surge | The User may summon Misty Terrain once per battle.